 The best tonkatsu I’ve ever had though was at Song.
 Located inside the Hyundai mall in Seoul, and the food was straight fire, like I went back twice and I still dream about their tonkatsu.
 I tried their cheesy and regular, and both were ridiculously tasty.
 Their soba and udon bowls were both fantastic as well so definitely make sure to go.
 You can thank me afterwards!

 Looking to indulge your sweet tooth?
-Then you’re gonna want to check out Osulloc stat.
-Their Lotte World Mall location is instagrammable for more reasons than one – the interior looks like a Jeju tea garden, and their sweets taste as good as they look.
+Out of all the restaurants in Lotte World Mall, you want to check out Osulloc.
+This location is instagrammable for more reasons than one – the interior looks like a Jeju tea garden, and their sweets taste as good as they look.
 They have everything from green tea ice cream floats to matcha crepe cakes so go wild, friends.

 How many of you are familiar with naengmeon?
 It’s a traditional noodle dish that’s been made since the 14th century.
 It originated in North Korea but quickly gained popularity all over the country.
 There are two different kinds: mool naengmyeon and bibim naengmyeon.
 Both are chilled, but the former’s served in a broth (made from beef, chicken or radish) and the latter’s tossed in a spicy chili (aka gochujang) sauce.